CBEP-SoCB-Details/Shellfish_Bacteria/Derived_Data/Loading-Shellfish-Data.md

     ##                O 3695 2314  105    0  792    1
     ##                X    0    0    0    0    0   38

-Note that there’s a one to one match between category -= Z and Current Classification = X. Is this a change in data categories?
-Also note that Category = I was only used once.
+Note that there’s a one to one match between category == Z and Current Classification == X. Is this a change in data categories?
+Also note that Category == I was only used once.

-Current classification looks like it may be useful, but I’m not sure what to do with Current Classification =, which is almost al 2019 data, perhas because status has not been finalized yet?
+Current classification looks like it may be useful, but I’m not sure what to do with Current Classification =, which is almost all 2019 data, perhaps because status has not been finalized yet?

 ## Convert NNE wind direction to N

 NNE was used for only 10 observations in 2016, and its use is inconsistent with recording wind direction in eight directions.
-THE direction could be swapped to “NE” or to “N.” We arbitrarily selected N.
+The direction could be swapped to “NE” or to “N.” We arbitrarily selected N.

 ``` r